-IRT owns, controls and fully-supports the School of Medicine data communications network.
+TDS establishes the policies for the School of Medicine data communications network.
+University IT Networking supports the network implementation and ongoing operations.
 In order to properly secure and support the network, the following policies and standards are enforced:

 University-Wide Computing Policy